Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Introduction

+This paper examines the behavior of ORBGRAND and GCD as executed on component codes of a concatenated code.
+ORBGRAND is operated as a list decoder on the outer code, and the list output is used as a guesswork generator for noise sequences re-encoded to match the inner code according to the GCD scheme, see Figure \ref{fig:concat_diagram}.
+The guesswork ordering from list-GRAND output causes GCD to reach its stopping condition with fewer re-encodings than guesswork produced exclusively from the information set, as in \cite{ma2024gcd}, without loss in decoding precision.
+Because both of these decoders support arbitrary binary linear codes, our scheme supports any concatenated code structure.
+When the reduction in GCD re-encodings exceeds the guesswork introduced by list-ORBGRAND, this joint decoder system achieves complexity gains over a comparable implementation of GCD alone.
+Therefore we consider outer codes with which list-ORBGRAND introduces minimal guesswork per codeword.

-Inspired by proposals that exploit the structure of binary linear codebooks to reduce GRAND guesswork \cite{rowshan2022constrained,rowshan2023lowcomplexity,rowshan2023segmented}, this paper introduces a simple variant of GCD to reduce the amount of guesswork required for decoding with GCD for binary linear codes that contain one full parity check bit, which results in an even sub-code.
-Exploitation of that even sub-code property requires a soft input noise effect query generator capable of solely generating patterns of given Hamming weights.
-Thus equipped, the result is that low-likelihood guesswork is pushed later in the guesswork order, allowing GCD to reach its stopping condition with less guesswork without skipping potentially likely codeword guesses.
-The parity constraint on the message bits can be thought of as concatenating an arbitrary linear code with a SPC code, so we refer to the proposed technique as \ac{SA-GCD}.
+Inspired by proposals that exploit the structure of binary linear codebooks to reduce GRAND guesswork \cite{rowshan2022constrained,rowshan2023lowcomplexity,rowshan2023segmented}, this paper examines the use of the joint GRAND-GCD decoder structure with binary linear codes that contain a full-message single parity-check (SPC) sub-code.
+The SPC sub-code structure can be decomposed into an arbitrary linear inner code concatenated with an SPC outer code.
+Exploitation of that SPC constraint, which represents an even outer code \cite{lin_error_2004,rowshan2022constrained}, requires a soft input noise effect query generator capable of solely generating patterns of given Hamming weights.
+Thus equipped, the list-ORBGRAND decoder can produce a new valid outer codeword with every putative noise effect guess, introducing no further guesswork beyond that of GCD alone.
+The result is that low-likelihood guesswork is shifted later in the guesswork order, allowing GCD to reach its stopping condition with less total guesswork without skipping potentially likely codeword guesses.
+We refer to the joint decoder system as \ac{SA-GCD}.